prashant2917/codeLabsJetpackCompose/README.md

 **Topics Covered**
 ---
+* Kotlin Fundamentals
 * How to create composable UI
-* Text and TextField component
+* Text and TextField Composable
-* Image component
+* Image Composable
-* Button component and click event
+* Button Composable with click event
 * state in a Compose app
-* Switch component
+* Switch Composable
 * Keyboard Options
 * Modifiers
 * stringResource
 * Row and Column
+* Scrollable List with LazyColumn
+* Card Composable
+* Material Design and Theme(Color, typography, Shapes dimensions, dark and light theme)
+* Animation

 **Libraries Used**
 ---